 The Santa Cruz II uses a special piece of software called Stellarium to aid our guides in spotting the most interesting objects in the sky, specific to our geographical position.
 A briefing of what we will be looking for is given inside a dimly lit room.
 This absence of light inside the room is of the utmost importance, as it helps our eyes adjust quickly to the darkness of the night once we leave the room and head to the deck.

-On any given night, guests who wish to enjoy these spectacular skies are divided into small groups and focus on five or six constellations and other objects – such as planets, comets and meteorites – specific to that particular night.
+On any given night, guests who wish to enjoy these spectacular skies are divided into small groups and focus on five or six constellations and other objects – such as planets, comets, and meteorites – specific to that particular night.
 Often, these objects have sporadic patterns of movement and are not to be missed.
 Green laser beams used by our guides assist our guests in locating the constellations, given that sometimes it is not very easy to spot a specific star in a sea of stars.
 We want everyone to be able to learn a little about the night sky and, of course, to locate what they just learned about.
 The satisfaction you feel once you find that one star you were looking for is priceless.

-Stargazing in the Galapagos can be an underrated activity, especially for people that are not sure what to expect from it.
-But once they receive a short explanation on what they are going to be observing and then actually spot them in the sky, they discover that they have acquired a new skill and stargazing goes beyond their initial expectations.
+Stargazing in the Galapagos Islands can be an underrated activity, especially for people that are not sure what to expect from it.
+But once they receive a short explanation of what they are going to be observing and then actually spot them in the sky, they discover that they have acquired a new skill and stargazing goes beyond their initial expectations.

 So get out there!
 Check out our Galapagos Tours and surround yourself with these unbelievable night skies!